-Only when DMX is used as the X proxy layer, will IRIS GL applications run correctly on all screens.
+Only when DMX is used as the X proxy layer, will IRIS GL applications run correctly on all screens without using the omprun script.
 This happens through the GLX indirect rendering support in DMX.
 Consequently, performance decreases.

 Running o32 Applications